Biotech trade association to split with China's WuXi AppTec | Law-Order

 "BIO will support the BIOSECURE Act and work with you and other members of Congress as this legislation progresses," Crowley wrote.
 "BIO is taking steps now to separate from Wuxi AppTec regarding membership in the organization."
 Last month, then BIO CEO Rachel King wrote a letter urging the committee to reconsider the proposed legislation, and took issue with companies being named in it.

-WuXi AppTec did not immediately respond to a request for comment.
-It has said the bill "relies on misleading allegations and inaccurate assertions."
+WuXi AppTec has said the bill "relies on misleading allegations and inaccurate assertions."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)